timbenroeck/guides/snowflake_adls_access_over_privatelink.md

 SELECT SYSTEM$PROVISION_PRIVATELINK_ENDPOINT($adls_id, $adls_blob_fqdn, 'blob');
 ```

-After provisioning the private link endpoint, use the `SELECT SYSTEM$GET_PRIVATELINK_ENDPOINTS_INFO();` to check its status.
+After provisioning the private link endpoint, use the `SYSTEM$GET_PRIVATELINK_ENDPOINTS_INFO()` to check its status.
 If the endpoint status is `"status": "PENDING"`, the endpoint has been created and is ready for approval in Azure.

 ---